search icon

 • Taxpayer identification number (foreign reporting company) or employer identification number (domestic reporting company)

 Not all businesses are subject to BOI filing requirements.
 For example, publicly traded companies and financial institutions are exempt from BOI reporting.
-Small business owners should verify whether their entity type would be required to file if the injunction is lifted.
+Small business owners should verify whether their entity type is required to file.

 What should you do now?